mlk2991/anonymous/README.rst

 If you are using Bitcoin, you might be easily identified through your Bitcoin transactions that are publically available for anyone (e.g. data analytics firms) to analyze.
-Thus Tor and Bitcoin is a bad combo if you value your privacy and anonymity.
+Thus Tor and Bitcoin is a bad combo if you highly value your privacy and anonymity.

 Grand Master level tips
 =======================